-I am a linguist who studies language from a formal approach.
-My work centers on Amazonian languages, with a focus on Panará (Jê) and Mỹky (isolate).
-Besides my main research I am also interested in language documentation, language revitalization, and the history of indigenous Amazonian peoples.
+I am a linguist who studies Amazonian languages, with a focus on Panará (Jê) and Mỹky (isolate).
+My research combines a descriptive and theoretical approach to morphology, syntax and phonology.
+I also work on language documentation, language revitalization, and the history of indigenous Amazonian peoples.

 I have a PhD from the University of Groningen, with a dissertation on case and agreement in Panará.
 Before that, I received an MA in linguistics from Paris VII (Université Denis Diderot), during which I spent some time at UQÀM in Montreal.
 I also have a double major in translation and in applied linguistics from Pompeu Fabra University, in Barcelona.